40bits/teamwall/Readme.markdown

 This instrument will show the given issue count.
 Colors can be define with `priorityColors`.
 If issue count is zero, it will be displayed with a green background.

+This is usually used for displaying things like blocker, critical, major and minor bugs.

 | Attribute | Definition |
 |-----------|------------|
 | title	|Title of the instrument.
 Total issue count will be prefixed. |